Sheet Metal Design Software | Autodesk

 Gauge tables define the thickness of sheet metal.
 There are several gauge tables depending on the material of the sheet metal, which specify the thickness for both inches and millimetres.

 Streamline your entire sheet metal design-through-fabrication workflow with one software package.
-Autodesk Fusion 360 allows you to connect 2D and 3D workflows so you can create, modify, and document sheet metal designs.
+Autodesk Fusion allows you to connect 2D and 3D workflows so you can create, modify and document sheet metal designs.
 This makes it easy to quickly get a flat pattern into production.

-Autodesk Fusion 360 offers a range of specialised tools tailored for sheet metal design.
-These tools include bend and unfold commands, sheet metal-specific parameters, corner reliefs, flange creation, and more.
+Autodesk Fusion offers a range of specialised tools tailored for sheet metal design.
+These tools include bend and unfold commands, sheet metal-specific parameters, corner reliefs, flange creation and more.
 These features streamline the design process and enable designers to create accurate sheet metal components.

 With cloud collaboration (US Site) tools, multiple users to collaborate on the same design in real time.
 Cloud-based software (US Site) is especially useful for product design teams, where parts of the products are often designed and manufactured by different team members across various locations.

-Streamline the deformation-based sheet metal forming process with the sheet metal tools in Fusion 360.
-The software simplifies simulating sheet metal forming with an easy setup of loading conditions, contact conditions, fixes, displacement boundary conditions, and nonlinear material properties.
+Streamline the deformation-based sheet metal forming process with the sheet metal tools in Autodesk Fusion.
+The software simplifies simulating sheet metal forming with an easy setup of loading conditions, contact conditions, fixes, displacement boundary conditions and nonlinear material properties.

-Autodesk Fusion 360 supports a wide range of manufacturing processes commonly used in sheet metal fabrication, including laser cutting, punching, bending, welding, and more.
+Autodesk Fusion supports a wide range of manufacturing processes commonly used in sheet metal fabrication, including laser cutting, punching, bending, welding and more.
 Computer-aided manufacturing (US Site) generates toolpaths for these manufacturing processes, making it easier to translate designs into physical parts.

 Unlock additional capabilities for 3 to 5-axis CNC machining, sheet-based nesting and fabrication, and metals-based additive manufacturing.

-Learn to create, modify, and apply sheet metal rules.
+Learn to create, modify and apply sheet metal rules.
 Learn how to use the flange tool and how to create a cutout across multiple faces.
-Learn how to build a flat pattern and use it in a drawing in Fusion 360.
+Learn how to build a flat pattern and use it in a drawing in Autodesk Fusion.

-Learn the basics of sheet metal design in Fusion 360 in the Autodesk Product Documentation portal.
-We cover sheet metal components, rules, flanges, bends, unfolding sheet metal bodies, and flat patterns.
+Learn the basics of sheet metal design in Autodesk Fusion in the Autodesk Product Documentation portal.
+We cover sheet metal components, rules, flanges, bends, unfolding sheet metal bodies and flat patterns.

-Learn how to design a sheet metal model using Fusion 360.
+Learn how to design a sheet metal model using Autodesk Fusion.
 See how to parametrically edit sheet metal models and how to set up a library for sheet metal rules.
 Also, learn about downstream manufacturing workflows for sheet metal models.

-The Autodesk Fusion 360 Nesting and Fabrication Extension (US Site) provides several benefits for users involved in sheet metal fabrication and manufacturing processes.
-Some key advantages include material optimisation, time savings, improved production efficiency, cost reduction, design-to-manufacturing integration, and compatibility with various fabrication processes.
+The Autodesk Fusion Nesting and Fabrication Extension (US Site) provides several benefits for users involved in sheet metal fabrication and manufacturing processes.
+Some key advantages include material optimisation, time savings, improved production efficiency, cost reduction, design-to-manufacturing integration and compatibility with various fabrication processes.

 -Michael Mitris, Co-Founder and Director, Concrete Collective